leighstephenson/leighstephenson/README.md

 </br>

-<p align="center"> I am currently a full stack software engineering student at Prime Digital Academy and will be graduating in July 2023.
+<p align="center"> I am currently looking for a Full-Stack or Front-End role that will allow me to flourish.
 I am learning more every day and look forward to the next challenge.
 Stay awhile, check out my page!
 </p>

 </br>